miissari/Farm_Arogya/README.md

 ---

-Together, we’re blending **technology and tradition** to make farming healthier for people and the planet. 🌎❤️
+🔭 Vision

+At **FarmArogya**, we believe that blending tradition with technology can empower farmers and strengthen communities.
+Our **mission** is to make sustainable farming simple, smart, and accessible to all—regardless of location, language, or resources.